bmcmahen/react-meets-swiftui/Redux.md

 ## Redux (Binding to an External Store)

 SwiftUI doesn't have any concept of a reducer as either found in redux or `useReducer`.
-But often what motivates the use of redux is the desire to create a single source of truth within an external model or store -- stores which can be subscribed to and updated from multiple components.
+But often what motivates the use of redux is the desire to create a single source of truth within an external model or store — stores which can be subscribed to and updated from multiple components.
 You can achieve this in SwiftUI using the `BindableObject` protocol and `@ObjectBinding` property wrapper.

-I'm going to bypass the React example because it's quite verbose, but you can find a simple example of redux in this [counter example](https://codesandbox.io/s/github/reduxjs/redux/tree/master/examples/counter?from-embed)
+I'm going to bypass the React example because it's quite verbose, but you can find a simple example of redux with this [counter](https://codesandbox.io/s/github/reduxjs/redux/tree/master/examples/counter?from-embed).

 ## Swift